JElchison/lockbox/README.md

 * Local script can be run against remote lockbox, without local script ever existing on remote lockbox device
     * Still requires that remote lockbox device has OpenSSL's `enc` utility and `xxd` dependencies installed

+Note:  This tool does not encrypt, rename, or otherwise attempt to mask the original (plaintext) filenames.
+Thus, even when file contents are encrypted in the lockbox, it's still possible to see the original filenames.

 ## Environment
 * Any OS having a Bash environment